What is the hierarchical structure for Canvas accounts?

 Sections are a group of students that have been organized for administrative purposes .
 When users are enrolled in a course, they are actually enrolled in one of the sections of that course.
 It is possible to place more than one section in course, but it is not possible to put sections within sections.
 All sections of a course share the same content.

-If a course is taught by one instructor, sections can remain under one course.
-However, if each section is taught by a different instructor, those sections will need to be housed under separate courses.
+If a course is taught by one or more instructors, sections can remain under one course if each instructor is added to their respective section.

 Each section can have its own varied due dates for assignments, quizzes, and discussions.
 For example, a course may have sections that meet on different days of the week or in different formats (online vs. face-to-face).